Code-Institute-Submissions/CI_UserCentric/README.md

 |||||Email address (star barista and cafe owner)|

 ### Testing
--Mobile to desktop
+- Mobile to desktop view compatibility
-What these tests test and why
 ```
 Screen sizes
 - Usage of DevTools within Chrome to adjust and permit match for mobile and desktop screens
-Feedback from actual visitors
+Feedback from actual visitors.
-- I requested honest feedback from friends and family members visiting the website via their mobile phone and computers
+- I requested honest feedback from friends and family members visiting the website via their mobile phone
+and computers.

 ```
 ### Browser compatibility
-- What these tests mean and why
+- Making sure the website would look the same in most if not all of the common browsers used
 ```
 [http://browsershots.org/][http://www.webpagetest.org/]
 ```